 The qualifying rules for married couples are even more lenient than for single homeowners.
 For a married couple, only one spouse has to own the house for two of the past five years.
 However both have to live in the house for at least two years [source:TurboTax].
 As an added bonus, the IRS even counts the time that a married couple lived in the home before they were married.
 So if you lived together in a house for a year before you were married, you only have to live there for a year as a married couple to pass the residency test [source: FindLaw].

-For lots more information about the marriage bonuses, income taxes and the IRS, explore the links on the next page.
+For lots more information about the marriage bonuses, income taxes and the IRS, explore the links below.

 Author's Note: 5 Tax Benefits That Come With Marriage

 I love my wife for reasons that I can't fully explain to the IRS.
 But I also appreciate the fact that the love of my life and the mother of my children is also a heck of a tax break.
 Since my wife has taken a pause from her career to raise our young children, we're a one-income family.
 And since the tax rates are significantly lower for married couples, my solo income keeps us in a lower tax bracket than if I was single.
 And how about those three kids!
 All of those sleepless nights and dirty diapers almost seem worth it when those personal exemptions and child tax credits kick in.
 Almost makes me want to move Father's Day to April 15.

 - FindLaw.
 "The Home Sale Tax Exemption" (April 2, 2012) http://realestate.findlaw.com/selling-your-home/the-home-sale-tax-exemption.html